-How to Stop Your Dog from Tipping the Food Bowl: 7 Steps
+How to Stop Your Dog From Tipping the Food Bowl: 7 Steps

 Updated on

+There are many reasons why your dog might be tipping their food bowl over, from it not being sturdy enough to them eating too quickly to not liking what’s inside.
 It could be a simple solution, or you may have to make a few changes.
-Either way, there are a few steps that you can take to prevent him from tipping his food bowl.
+Either way, there are a few steps that you can take to prevent them from tipping their food bowl.
+Let’s jump straight in to find out more.

-The 7 Steps to Stop Your Dog from Tipping their Food Bowl
+The 7 Steps to Stop Your Dog From Tipping Their Food Bowl

-1. Make Sure Your Dog is Eating in the Right Environment
+1. Make Sure Your Dog Is Eating in the Right Environment

-2. Train Him Not to Tip
+2. Train Them Not to Tip

 3. Use a Heavier Bowl